neptune-ai/docs/docs/use-cases/organize-experiments/how-to-organize-experiments.rst

 Make sure you meet the following prerequisites before starting:

 - Have Python 3.x installed
-- Have Tensorflow 2.x with Keras installed
+- Have scikit-learn and joblib installed
 - |Have Neptune installed|
 - |Create a project|
 - |Configure Neptune API token on your system|